daneroo/im-qcic/k8s/README.md

 ## Microk8s

-Use the setup script from canonical repo.
+Use the setup script from the canonical repo.

 *There is something wrong with the dashboard option...*